-B. Composition: Treasurer to be chairperson, plus two Board members appointed by the Board each year at its Winter meeting.
+B. Composition: Treasurer to be committee chair, at least two Board members, and the CFO

 4. PSIA-AASI Awards and Recognition Committee

 A. Product #1: Review of Award/Recognition Selection Criteria and Process, and recommendations for revisions for Board consideration to update this policy.